anirudhRowjee/limecached/README.md

 ```

 ## Leader election
 After about 10 seconds, the leader should initiate a leader election.
-As of right now, these will always return true.

 ```
 [ID:1] Running election